jgreener64/phd_thesis/README.md

 - Acknowledgements
 - Move flowchart to results
 - Papers as appendices?
-- Check section requirements
 - A few more references
-- Contents and list of figures/tables page numbers are one off - this is fixed?
+- Check page numbering, contents, list of figure etc
 - Recheck plagiarism stuff
 - Consistent A/B labelling in figures: font, bold and rough size; also consistent text font/size and general consistency
 - Check latex log for errors